danioropeza/data-structures-in-c-plus-plus/DS-List8/README.md

 ## Real life examples
 A Linked List is good for:
-* Doubly Circular linked list: Build a music playlist where you don't have a specific order.
+* __Doubly Circular Linked List__: Build a music playlist where you don't have a specific order.
 You only want to play the following songs and the previous ones and if it reaches the end, play again from the beginning.
-* Doubly Circular linked list: This solves the problem of Flavio Josefo.
+* __Singly Circular Linked List__: This solves the problem of Flavio Josefo.
 This problem consists of a group of people arranged in a circle.
 It starts from a predetermined person and is counted n times, the nth person is removed from the circle and the group is closed again.
 This process is repeated until only one person remains, who is the one who wins.
-* Singly Circular Linked List: The "take a number" lines where the number of the tickets is increased to a certain point and then starts again at "1".
+* __Singly Circular Linked List__: The "take a number" lines where the number of the tickets is increased to a certain point and then starts again at "1".
-* Doubly Circular linked list: Implement a graphic carousel at the beginning of a web page where images are rotated every so often.
+* __Doubly Circular linked list__: Implement a graphic carousel at the beginning of a web page where images are rotated every so often.
 But that at any time you can see the previous or next image.
-* Doubly Linked List: You want to save the undo / redo operations in an application.
+* __Doubly Linked List__: You want to save the undo / redo operations in an application.

 ## Code explanation